 The growth of Itasca Bank & Trust Co. mirrored the growth of Itasca, Illinois.
 In 1948, the year it was chartered, the Bank welcomed returning World War II veterans as they looked to live the dreams they held onto during the war, helping over a thousand people buy their first home, and hundreds buy their first car.

 From the 1960’s through the 1980’s, Itasca Bank & Trust Co. wrote approximately fifty percent of all residential mortgages in Itasca and adjoining towns.
 With the increase of commercial business moving into the area, the Bank’s commercial business grew.
 The Bank helped many new businesses get started, funding a dream that may have started in a garage or basement.
 The Bank helped countless other businesses grow and prosper, working with them through economic ups and downs, covering payroll in some cases to help keep business growing.
 Many long-time commercial customers tell of getting a loan from the Bank secured by a handshake from Glenn Mensching.

-As the years progressed, Itasca Bank & Trust Co. added new products and services to address the needs of its customers: the Trust Department, the Financial Planning Center, Remote Deposit Capture, and Mobile Banking.The Bank also introduced the Women’s Initiative, which for eighteen years has provided informative programs that celebrate and enhance the many roles of women, from personal interest to business and financial focus.
+As the years progressed, Itasca Bank & Trust Co. added new products and services to address the needs of its customers: the Trust Department, the Financial Planning Center, Remote Deposit Capture, and Mobile Banking.The Bank also introduced the Women’s Initiative, which for nineteen years has provided informative programs that celebrate and enhance the many roles of women, from personal interest to business and financial focus.

 In 2018 Itasca Bank & Trust Co. celebrated its 70th anniversary.
 The Bank continues looking forward to many years of helping shape a stronger financial future for our customers, our communities, and our country.